ghgemmer/yotagrabber/output/Readme.txt

 collection over that time period.

 All files are read only view on my google drive.
-Thus if you wish to do filtering, etc you need download the file and open it.
+Thus if you wish to do filtering, etc you need download the file and open it or save it to your own google drive.

 Folder updates typically show up each day around 5am CDT.
 Each model's current inventory is placed in a <model>.csv file.
 A raw  (filename <model>_Lastraw.parquet)